yuchingho/University/3) UWS Third Year/2) Semester One - HTML5 & JavaScript Games Programming/Assessment/README.md

 This will be a serious game in learning Chemistry to a high-school graduate level.
 Since this game will be extremely big - an AAA video game standard - I will be breaking down the game into lots of different parts: mini games inside a big game.
 In the final version of the game, the player would be taken into story mode and as progressing, learn chemistry passively whilst enjoying the game.
 In this document, I will assume I have already achieved that and thus will be focusing on a "mini-game" about Fractional Distillation at a GCSE Level.

 Core Objective\
 The core objective of the game is defending against an ALIEN.
 The secondary objective is to passively learn fractional distillation to a high-school standard.
-I take these concepts from <a class="LB" href="http://www.bbc.co.uk/education/guides/zm2v4wx/revision">GCSE Bitesize Fractional Distillation</a>:
+I take these concepts from [GCSE Bitesize Fractional Distillation](https://www.bbc.co.uk/education/guides/zm2v4wx/revision):
 - Crude Oil
 - Hydrocarbons
 - Fractions
 - Different uses of fractions
 - Positive and side effects of using fractions
 - The different boiling points, viscosity, flammability
-- Interesting side tidbits e.g. <a class="LB" href="https://www.youtube.com/watch?v=7nL10C7FSbE">colour of fuel when burnt</a> (things you won't see inside a high-school setting)
+- Interesting side tidbits e.g. [colour of fuel when burnt](https://www.youtube.com/watch?v=7nL10C7FSbE) (things you won't see inside a high-school setting)
 - Cracking
 - The process of cracking